 On the other hand, sprint-minded companies that focused instead on minimizing disruptions by using “solutions” such as offline spreadsheets or other non-integrated RevRec software are now facing even harder choices ahead.
 This means that every quarterly or annual reporting cycle going forward will perpetuate the inherent hassles of their short-term thinking.
 Instead of smoothly extracting the needed RevRec information directly from finance operations and keep a steady pace over the long run, CFOs and their staff in these companies find themselves running that same sprint over and over again.

 Even some choices that seem safe in the short run can turn out to be dead ends.
 Take for example, companies running SAP ECC environments that opted to use SD RevRec in ECC as their quick road to revenue recognition compliance.
 Now, as they look ahead to the future of SAP with S/4 HANA, these companies have discovered that SD RevRec will no longer be supported.
 Oops, dead end!

-If you’re facing this specific challenge of how to get from SD RevRec to RAR supported in S/4 HANA, you should check out Bramasol’s upcoming webinar on September 20, 2018 titled “SD RevRec is Dead.
+If you’re facing this specific challenge of how to get from SD RevRec to RAR supported in S/4 HANA, you should check out Bramasol’s webinar on “SD RevRec is Dead.
 What Now?”
 Listen as our RevRec Center of Excellence experts talk about the right sequence – RAR first or S/4 first, or is it simultaneous.
 What are my data considerations and how can I ensure a smooth transition?